Hans Jeschonnek: General Staff

 Failing to convince his peers in the strategic and technical aspects, Jeschonnek sought to fulfil his duty to Hitler, who he viewed as a personal hero.
-On 7 November 1938, the Nazi leadership proposed a five-fold increase the strength of the Luftwaffe.
+On 7 November 1938, the Nazi leadership proposed a five-fold increase in the strength of the Luftwaffe.
 Jeschonnek published plans for an air force of 10,700 aircraft by 1 January 1942 – with 5,000 bombers — but ran into opposition at an OKL conference on 28 November.
 Most of the staff officers opposed the program on the basis Germany lacked the raw materials for such an expansion.
 Jeschonnek, argued for blind trust and obedience to Hitler: "I take the view that it is our duty not to let down the Führer.
 If he has ordered this program he also knows the means by which it can be carried out."
 Jeschonnek preferred to leave the technicalities of production to others, namely Milch and the unqualified Udet.
 He showed a distinct lack of interest in these dull non-operational matters and, as a consequence, the chasm between the ambitions of the General Staff and Udet's production planners widened before the war started.
 Milch attempted to humiliate Jeschonnek in front of Göring, but was left speechless when Göring supported Jeschonnek's plans.

-On 1 February 1939, Jeschonnek replaced Hans-Jürgen Stumpff as the Chief of the General Staff (Chef des Generalstabs der Luftwaffe) of the Luftwaffe.
+On 1 February 1939, Jeschonnek replaced Stumpff as the Chief of the General Staff of the Luftwaffe (Chef des Generalstabs der Luftwaffe).
 On 14 August 1939, he was promoted to Generalmajor (Brigadier General).
 Jeschonnek had the intelligence to hold such a senior rank, but his lack of experience of higher command, in either peace or wartime, in an increasingly complex and large organisation, meant he could not control it.
 As one analyst wrote, "From the colonelcy on, his advancement was precipitous and unsound.
 Facing heavy responsibilities to which he was unequal became his fate."
 A second concluded Jeschonnek's thinking on air matters was too short-sighted and immature for the position entrusted to him.
 Jeschonnek's education played a part.
 He underestimated the importance of technology upon operations and his denigration of engineers was typical of the Luftwaffe leadership from Göring down.
 Most Luftwaffe officers were graduates of the classical schools (Humanistische Gymnasien) rather than technical schools (Real-gymnasien).
 Only five percent of the officers, not including Jeschonnek, had technical degrees.
 These limitations emphasised the Wehrmacht's weakness in emphasising tactical and operational study over intelligence and logistics.